joostkremers/pandoc-mode/docs/index.md

 After running Pandoc, you can view the output file with the option `View output file` in the menu (or `C-c / v`).
 Emacs will try to display the file created during the most recent Pandoc run.
-Which viewer is used to display the output file depends on the output format.
-(And not on the output file’s extension, so that you can use different viewers for different output formats, even if their file extensions are identical.
+Which viewer is used to display the output file depends on the output format (not on the output file’s extension, so that you can use different viewers for different output formats, even if their file extensions are identical.
 For example, `docbook`, `jats`and `tei` all use `xml` as the file extension, but you may not want to use the same viewer for all of them).

 Viewers are defined in the customisation option `pandoc-viewers`.
 There are three types of viewers: you can choose to use Emacs itself as the